 Illustrations, Figures and Tables

-- All illustrations and tables should be included separately from the manuscript (in a separate document) and should be clearly identified in Arabic numerals, showing which is the top of the illustration if this is not obvious.
-Legends for illustrations, which should be referred to as “Figures,” should also be included with the figures.
+All illustrations and tables should be included separately from the manuscript (in a separate document) and should be clearly identified in Arabic numerals, showing which is the top of the illustration if this is not obvious.
 Tables must supplement the text without duplicating it.
-They should include an appropriate title.

-- Formatting and referencing must follow APA style.
-References should be limited to work cited in the article, rather than being a bibliography of the topic.
+Formatting and referencing must follow APA style.
+References should be limited to work cited in the article.
+All cited material should be on the reference list.